hold3r/mgos-jsar-demo-c/README.md

-# A demo C app for mgos-dxlmaster
+# A demo C app for mgos-jsar

 ## Overview